HanadaLee/ngx_http_var_module/README.md

 ## Name

-`ngx_http_var_module` is an nginx module that dynamically assigns new variables through predefined functions.
+`ngx_http_var_module` is a nginx module that dynamically assigns new variables through predefined functions.

 # Table of Content